udacity/FCND-Estimation-CPP/README.md

 **Hint: you may find it easiest to do your de-tuning as a 2 step process by reverting to ideal sensors and de-tuning under those conditions first.**

 ***Success criteria:*** *Your objective is to complete the entire simulation cycle with estimated position error of < 1m.*

+## Tips and Tricks ##

+ - When it comes to transposing matrices, `.transposeInPlace()` is the function you want to use to transpose a matrix

+## Submission ##

+For this project, you will need to submit:

+ - a completed estimator that meets the performance criteria for each of the steps by submitting:
+   - `QuadEstimatorEKF.cpp`
+   - `config/QuadEstimatorEKF.txt`

+ - a re-tuned controller that, in conjunction with your tuned estimator, is capable of meeting the criteria laid out in Step 6 by submitting:
+   - `QuadController.cpp`
+   - `config/QuadControlParams.txt`

+ - a write up addressing all the points of the rubric